ueberdosis/tiptap/docs/src/docPages/guide/custom-styling.md

 ## Option 2: Add custom classes
 Most extensions have a `class` option, which you can use to add a custom CSS class to the HTML tag.

+### Extensions
-Most extensions allow you to add attributes to the rendered HTML through the `HTMLAttributes` configuration.
-You can use that to add a custom class (or any other attribute):
+Most extensions allow you to add attributes to the rendered HTML through the `HTMLAttributes` option.
+You can use that to add a custom class (or any other attribute).
+That’s also very helpful, when you work with [Tailwind CSS](https://tailwindcss.com/).

 ```js
 new Editor({